Neuromancer: Film attempts

 While Neuromancer has never been adapted into a film, there have been several attempts; several journalists have described the novel as "unfilmable".
-British director Chris Cunningham and musician Aphex Twin were attached to the project, providing the script and soundtrack, respectively.
+Cabana Boy Productions was working on a film adaptation in the 1980s and were in talks with Ridley Scott and Mel Gibson.
+The film was cancelled but a game (originally intended as a movie tie-in) was still released.
+British director Chris Cunningham and musician Aphex Twin were later attached to a movie project, providing the script and soundtrack, respectively.
 While Cunningham's script gained Gibson's blessing, Cunningham ultimately withdrew over not being given final cut privilege.
 Actor Hayden Christensen was rumoured to be attached.
 Other directors with previous connections to aborted film projects include Chuck Russell, Vincenzo Natali and Tim Miller.
 Natali, who also had Gibson's blessing, worked for several years on the project; offers were extended to actors Liam Neeson and Mark Wahlberg until Natali became unavailable.

 Television

 In February 2024, Apple announced that it had greenlit a 10-episode series for Apple TV+, co-produced by Skydance Television, Anonymous Content, and DreamCrew Entertainment, with J. D. Dillard joining Graham Roland as co-showrunners.
-The announced cast includes Callum Turner as Case, Briana Middleton as Molly, Joseph Lee as Hideo, Mark Strong as Armitage, and Clémence Poésy as Marie-France Tessier.'
-In July 2025, Apple released a short video of a neon-lit bar with the caption "Welcome to the Chatsubo, cowboy.
-Neuromancer is in production".
+The announced cast includes Callum Turner as Case, Briana Middleton as Molly, Joseph Lee as Hideo, Mark Strong as Armitage, and Clémence Poésy as Marie-France Tessier.
+The show will debut on January 22, 2027.